aarl-ieee-nitk/aarl-ieee-nitk.github.io/_posts/2019-12-19-Temporal-Difference-Learning.md

 more suited for Markovian environments, making it a better choice for many Markovian RL problems!
 ```
+The intuition behind this is that MC methods estimate the value functions, which minimize the mean-squared training error.
+It means that the values estimated by MC are closest possible to the actual returns observed during training, which is evident since we wait for the episode to terminate while making updates.
+On the other hand, TD learning converges to the maximum likelihood Markov model, by implicitly building an **MDP** to describe the environment and which best fits the data.
+So it first fits an MDP and then solves it, which helps it in exploiting the Markov property.
+So instead of looking at complete trajectories (as we did in MC), we can understand the environment in terms of states.
+The current state completely summarizes all the information in the past, which is required to take an optimal action.
+Hence, in Markovian environments, bootstrapping would help, and we need not necessarily see the actual returns.

-In general Reinforcement learning, the problems are broadly divided into **Prediction** and **Control**.
+Moving on, in general Reinforcement Learning, the problems are broadly divided into **Prediction** and **Control**.
 The prediction problem aims at finding the optimal value function given a policy, while the control methods find optimal value function as well as optimal policy.

 ## TD-Prediction